Librarian Antony Ramm looks at a Central Library book of autographs that record the still-unrepeated success of 1966…

 We’ve previously written on this site about the reaction (often underwhelming!) of Leeds people to the nation’s sporting success, and there is a very nice photograph on our Leodis image archive of the moment when some of those conquering heroes visited Leeds Civic Hall on August the 3rd, 1966, to mark their achievements.

-The photo, in fact, shows those players and other England-staff associated with the city’s own professional football club, which was itself just entering its most succesful era to date (and probably ever): Leeds United’s Jack Charlton, Norman Hunter and Les Cocker (the former two being players, the latter a trainer under the legendary manager, Don Revie).
+The photo, in fact, shows those players and other England-staff associated with the city’s own professional football club, which was itself just entering its most successful era to date (and probably ever): Leeds United’s Jack Charlton, Norman Hunter and Les Cocker (the former two being players, the latter a trainer under the legendary manager, Don Revie).

 As can be seen – that album includes the autographs of Charlton, Hunter and Cocker, as well as further signatures of those connected to Leeds United on a different occasion.